cloudogu/plantuml-cloudogu-sprites/README.md

 This repository includes a set of logos from [Cloudogu EcoSystem](https://cloudogu.com) Dogus and other tools for using as [Sprites](http://plantuml.com/sprite) in [PlantUML](http://plantuml.com).
 BTW: Check out our Git based wiki [Smeagol](https://github.com/cloudogu/smeagol) which has rich PlantUML support!

 This work was inspired by [tupadr3/plantuml-icon-font-sprites](https://github.com/tupadr3/plantuml-icon-font-sprites).
-(Note: if you use their sprites in the same PlantUML diagram with sprites from this repo, you don't have to include the file commons.puml from their repo.
-The code is already in commons.puml of this repo.)
+(Note: if you use their sprites in the same PlantUML diagram with sprites from this repo, you don't have to include the file common.puml from their repo.
+The code is already in common.puml of this repo.)

 ## Usage